Asbestos Product Liability Lawsuits

 These are awarded when a company’s actions were outrageously reckless—like covering up asbestos dangers to protect profits.

-Example: Linda worked at a shipyard where the insulation manufacturer knew their product caused cancer—but kept selling it anyway.
+Example: Linda worked at a shipyard where the insulation manufacturer knew their product caused cancer but kept selling it anyway without a warning label.
 When she developed mesothelioma, the court awarded $5 million in punitive damages to punish the company for knowingly putting lives at risk.

 Wrongful Death Damages